Leadership

 Read Bio

-Serving as The Arc’s Vice President of Corporate Compliance and Legal Counsel, Megan is responsible for providing a wide range of legal advice and guidance to leaders of The Arc and its subsidiaries.
+Serving as The Arc’s Senior Vice President of Administration & General Counsel, Megan is responsible for providing a wide range of legal advice and guidance to leaders of The Arc and its subsidiaries.
 She implements enterprise-wide programs and strategies centered on contract monitoring, corporate safety, and regulations.

 Megan came to The Arc as an accomplished Attorney Advisor after working at several firms, including Black Oak Title, Davidson Fink, and Russo & Toner.
 She possesses a wide range of experiences in managing, negotiating, and preparing contracts as well as leases, deeds, claims, and disputes.